 Two piece or four piece.
 What ever you choose is should fit in your boat and be capable of handling the types of water that you venture onto.
 For my money I’d go with a four piece Vertical Element or Werner setup (in that order!).
 My own personal set up is below.

 The GoPro Hero5 Session is GoPro’s latest small from factor POV action camera.
 Building on the success of the Session GoPro have packed 4k capability and video stabilisation into this small package.
-This make the Hero5 Session the perfect helmet POV camera.
+This make the GoPro Hero5 Session the perfect helmet POV camera.

 One of the biggest areas that is overlooked when getting a video/camera setup for trips out is the speed of the your SD or Micro SD card.
-If you have just picked up one of these news cameras you might well be asking what is the best memory card for the GoPro Hero5 session.
+If you have just picked up one of these news cameras you might well be asking what is the best memory card for the GoPro Hero5 Session.

 As cameras have become more capable the need for faster cards with greater capacity has become more important.